 This article is for administrators who want to enable read receipts for their users.
-To use read receipts, go to Know when a recipient reads your email.
+To use read receipts, see Know when a recipient reads your email.

 This feature is available only for work and school Gmail accounts.
 It is not available for regular Gmail accounts.